The South Carolina Lawyer Blog

 Understanding the civil litigation process and procedures is essential in moving forward with a case.
 Continue reading to learn the necessary steps in these types of cases, alongside other helpful information.

-Before filing a civil lawsuit or fighting against one, it's essential to consult with a personal injury attorney.
+Before filing a civil lawsuit or fighting against one, it's essential to consult with a civil litigation attorney.
 An attorney can tell you how strong your case is and what is needed moving forward.

 Enter Pleadings